-- The Brockman River catchment recorded pH levels predominately within the ANZECC guidelines. - Water was more saline at the top of the catchment and became less saline as it flowed southwards towards the Avon River.
+- Metal concentrations in the surface waters of the Brockman River Catchment were generally below the Hardness-modified trigger value (HMTV) and ANZECC guidelines on most sampling occasions.
+However 6 of the 12 samples recorded concentrations above the ANZECC guideline for Aluminium, and most sites recorded concentrations higher than the indicative level for Iron. - The Brockman River catchment recorded pH levels predominately within the ANZECC guidelines.Lake Chittering15recorded the highestof 9occasion - Water was more saline at the top of the catchment and became less saline as it flowed southwards towards the Avon River.